Representing whistleblowers across the nation and around the world

 IRS page on abusive tax shelters and transactions.
 As part of its efforts to combat abusive tax shelters and transactions the IRS publishes information on shelters and transactions that are determined to be abusive and identifies “transactions of interest”: those that have the potential for tax avoidance or evasion.

-IRS Whistleblower Office, Fiscal Year 2012 Report to the Congress on the Use of Section 7623, shows $125.4 million in awards to whistleblowers paid in 2012.
+IRS Whistleblower Office, Fiscal Year 2013 Report to the Congress on the Use of Section 7623, shows $53.1 million in awards to whistleblowers paid in 2013, down from $125.4 million in 2012.
+The number of awards paid was nearly identical but the award as a percentage of recovery decreased from 21.2% to 14.6%.
+The total dollar amount of awards collected was also down by about $125 million.

 IRS 2012 “Dirty Dozen” tax scams include hiding income offshore, disguising corporate ownership and abusing charitable deductions.

 The Treasury Inspector General for Tax Administration (TIGTA) was established to provide independent oversight of IRS activities.
 “TIGTA promotes the economy, efficiency, and effectiveness in the administration of the internal revenue laws.
 It is also committed to the prevention and detection of fraud, waste, and abuse within the IRS and related entities.”